spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

 .. note::
-   - The flag `-metric` can be used to specify the morphometric to compute the ratio.
+   - The flag ``-metric`` can be used to specify the morphometric to compute the ratio.
-   - The flag `-distance` can be used to select the distance (mm) in the superior-inferior direction along the cord to average healthy slices.
+   - The flag ``-distance`` can be used to select the distance (mm) in the superior-inferior direction along the cord to average healthy slices.
-   - The flag `-extent` can be used to specify the extent (mm) to average metrics of healthy levels.
+   - The flag ``-extent`` can be used to specify the extent (mm) to average metrics of healthy levels.

 Compute ratio of **AP diameter** : normalized with healthy controls:
 --------------------------------------------------------------------------------
-We will add the flag ``-normalize-hc`` to use a database of healthy controls to normalize the anterior-posterior diameters.
+We will add the flag ``-normalize-hc`` to use a database of healthy controls to normalize the anteroposterior diameters.

 .. code:: sh